bullet18181/BIGBANG/README.md

 # Contact
 Feel free to contact me through my website email tuazon548@gmail.com

+# Credit to
-#Credit to: BossMan1994 for the idea and codes
+BossMan1994 for the idea and codes